How relationships between national and local bodies are determined

 There is no provision under the Charitable Trusts Act 1957 for incorporating the local societies or groups of a charitable trust board.

 Note: For a clear understanding of the relationships between the different components of particular bodies, you should read the rules or constitutions of each body.
-The website Societies and Trusts Online provides access to the rules or constitutions of all incorporated bodies.
+The Incorporated Societies Register website provides access to the rules or constitutions of all incorporated societies.

 Management in national structures